BOJ to stand pat on policy, may sound more upbeat on economy post-GDP

 Having earned some breathing space last month by pushing back the timing for hitting the price target, the BOJ is seen sticking to its pledge of increasing base money at an annual pace of 80 trillion yen ($661 billion) via aggressive asset buying.

-Markets are focusing on how Kuroda will assess the gross domestic product (GDP) data and defend his stimulus program, which has drawn fire for failing to lift inflation expectations.
+Markets are focusing on how Kuroda will assess the gross domestic product (GDP) data and defend his stimulus programme, which has drawn fire for failing to lift inflation expectations.

-A small omission in a BOJ report on its radical stimulus program has signaled that some central bankers feel it is not working as expected.
+A small omission in a BOJ report on its radical stimulus programme has signaled that some central bankers feel it is not working as expected.